jeff-hughes/reghelper/cran-comments.md

 ## Submission notes

-This updated version is a very minor bug fix.
+This updated version primarily serves to deprecate two methods, to be removed in a future release.

 ## Test environments